-The Boetels found neighbors who needed part-time care for their 7-month-old daughter, and the families agreed to split the sitter’s $12-an-hour fee for both girls.
-With a little creativity, the Boetels could afford the babysitter, and Keira benefited from the socialization and consistency.
+The Boetels found neighbors who needed part-time care for their 7-month-old daughter, so the families split the sitter’s $12-an-hour fee for both girls.

-1 Take advantage of federal and state tax credits.
-Many Illinois families are eligible for thousands of dollars in tax credits, but you have to claim them on your tax return.
-Federal tax breaks include: the child and dependent care credit, worth up to $2,100 per family toward childcare expenses; the child tax credit, worth up to $1,000 per child; and the earned-income tax credit, worth up to $4,300 for couples earning less than $35,458 or individuals earning less than $34,458.
-Illinois’ earned-income tax credit is worth up to $215.
-Some Illinois families who don’t earn enough to pay income tax may qualify for a government support payment.
+2 Take advantage of tax credits.
+Many families are eligible for thousands of dollars in tax credits, but you have to claim them on your tax return.
+Federal tax breaks include: the child and dependent care credit, worth up to $3,000 per dependent child and up to $6,000 for two; the child tax credit, worth up to $1,000 per child; and the earned-income tax credit, worth up to $4,400 for couples earning less than $37,263.
+Illinois also has a state earned-income tax credit, worth up to $220.
+Families who don’t earn enough to pay income tax may qualify for a government support payment.
 Call the Illinois Department of Revenue, (800) 732-8866.

-3 Set up a flexible spending account (FSA).
-These accounts, created by the Internal Revenue Service and offered by 73 percent of employers, according to the Society for Human Resources Management, allow workers to set aside pretax dollars for childcare expenses.
+4 Set up a flexible spending account.
+These accounts, created by the Internal Revenue Service and offered by many employers, allow workers to set aside pretax dollars for childcare expenses.

-4 Explore additional state funding.
-You may qualify for the Illinois Child Care Assistance Program, offered through the Department of Human Services, which subsidizes childcare expenses for lower income families.
+5 Explore additional state funding.
+You may qualify for the Illinois Child Care Assistance Program, offered through the Department of Human Services, which subsidizes childcare expenses for lower-income families.
 Contact Child Care Resource and Referral, (800) 649-1884.

 6 Maximize parental coverage.
-Some parents coordinate work schedules to minimize overlap so one parent is usually home with the kids.
+Some parents coordinate work schedules so one parent is usually home with the baby.
 Perhaps dad works days and mom works nights, or one parent works weekends.
-This isn’t ideal for your love life, but it can save money on childcare.

-8 Enlist help from loved ones.
+7 Enlist help from loved ones.
 Forty-seven percent of grandparents living close to their grandchildren help with childcare, according to Child Trends, a nonprofit research center based in Washington, D.C.
-And why not?
-Grandparents are trustworthy and may be the only people in the world who like your kids even more than you do.
 Siblings or friends can also provide loving, cost-effective childcare.

-10 Don’t be late for pickups.
-Many daycare centers charge fees for late pickups, and these fines can quickly inflate your monthly childcare expenses.
+8 Don’t be late for pickups.
+Many daycare centers charge fees for late pickups, and these fines can quickly inflate your monthly childcare expenses. n